-Figure 10.1 FPGA Update Guide - Instructional Video (https://youtu.be/EklypNg4qbM)
+Figure 12.1 FPGA Update Guide - Instructional Video (Error!
+Hyperlink reference not valid.)

 In order to be able to perform FPGA configuration update, the FPGA configuration '0' should be loaded first.
-That is accomplished by setting the CfgLoadCntrl bits to appropriate values (0x01 for firmware configuration load control, or 0x00 for controlling configuration load by using FPGA configuration select switch.
-Figure 10.2 shows the DIP switches setup to 0x00 and explains the applied configuration number coding.
+That is accomplished by setting on-board DIP switches to 000, as shown in Figure 12.2.